tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 ### Testing

-Tests enable other developers (or our future selves) to change an extend the system with confidence.
+Tests enable other developers (or our future selves) to change and extend the system with confidence.
 Having a good quality test suite helps us avoid wasting unnecessary time checking that we haven't inadvertently broken something.